 - carefully cleaning the area under the foreskin after showering if not circumcised

-- carefully cleaning the genitals before and after sex, to remove bacteria
+- carefully clean the genitals before and after sex to remove bacteria

 - cleaning from front to back when toileting

-- urinating after sex, to remove any bacteria that might have been passed during intercourse
+- urinating after sex to remove any bacteria occurring during sex

-The clinical symptoms of UTIs in men are similar to women and include painful, urgent, and frequent urination.
+The clinical symptoms of UTIs in men are similar to those in women and include painful, urgent, and frequent urination.

-UTIs in men are usually complicated and warrant at least 7 days of antibiotic treatment to prevent complications.
+UTIs in men are usually complicated and warrant antibiotic treatment to prevent complications.